 Ms. Kovacic questioned whether the new brick sidewalks would meet ADA requirements and be able to withstand freezing and thawing?
 Mr. Gray replied yes, with maintenance, whether it was concrete or brick, the sidewalks would meet ADA standards.
 The difference with respect to ramps was that the City does not use brick ramps at intersections.
 There were many ramps in many areas.
-However, there are still some barrier curbs still remaining, which in time would all have concrete ramps installed.
-Ms. Novak stated that if she had additional questions, then she urged Ms. Kovacic to talk to her Council member and with Mr. Gray directly.
+However, there are still some barrier curbs remaining, which in time would all have concrete ramps installed.
+Ms. Novak urged Ms. Kovacic to talk to her Council member and with Mr. Gray directly if she had any more questions.